typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 applied.

-`MyModel`, from the beginning of this article, demonstrates three situations in which each supported variance is “natural”.
+`MyModel`, from the beginning of this article, demonstrates three situations in which each supported variance is natural.
 You may use it as a guide, but its sanity is not compiler-checked.
-Variance sanity, or lack thereof, only becomes apparent when implementing practical functions over a datatype.
+Your variances’ sanity, or lack thereof, only becomes apparent when implementing practical functions over a datatype.

 ## Extracting the phantom

 Suppose the phantom variance was defined, and we revisit the `String`-and-`Int` GADT one more time.

 ```scala
 sealed abstract class BooGimme[👻P]